pouljohn1/johny-code-experiences/courses/frameworks-clash/1-nextjs/3-chapter.md

 4. Add a delete chat button
 5. Implement message editing or regeneration
 6. Add different AI models to choose from
-7. Use AI Elements (https://ai-sdk.dev/elements/overview) to enhance the UI`}
+7. Use AI Elements (https://ai-sdk.dev/elements/overview) to enhance the UI

+Don't list every possibility at once.
+Just randomly pick and tell user that you can show different possibilities if they want.`}
 prompt="I'd like to do more, give me ideas!"/>